LOADING ...

 Bắt đầu làm bài nào

-Now I remember when I wrote song.
+Now I remember when I that song.
 I was imagining being in London

-I don't if there is a street named Rickety Lane in London
+I know if there is a street named Rickety Lane in London

-but it sounded to me at the time
+but it good to me at the time

-I was certainly feeling the of the british invasion
+I was certainly the effects of the british invasion

-was the background music to the mid-60's rise in
+Which was the music to the mid-60's rise in

 Atlantic and worked it's way to